PSO Autopilot Manual

 2. The level is included in your packaged build's list of maps (Project Settings > Packaging > List of maps to include).

-3. You're using the short name (e.g., MainMenu), not the full path.
+3. You're using the long package name (for example /Game/MainMenu/MainMenu), not a filesystem path.

 Q: The loading widget doesn't appear.